This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-In the movie is a baker from Susa who purchases Leah in the slave market.
-Husband to Tabni, father to Shukura, and grandfather of Shukura's two children.
+Is a baker from Susa who purchases Leah in the slave market.
+Husband to Tabni.
+Both eventually worship God due to Leah's testimony.

 NOBLEMAN 1